libplctag/libplctag4j/README.md

 This library is a single JAR including all the needed parts to communicate with Allen-Bradley and some Modbus PLCs.
 It uses the C-based project [libplctag](https://github.com/libplctag/libplctag) for the underlying protocol emulation.

-### Dependencies
+## Dependencies

-None!
-The library includes all needed Java classes and includes backup copies of the native C libraries for the major Tier 1 platforms below.
+None if you use a [Tier 1 platforms](#tier-1-platforms)!
+The full JAR library includes all needed Java classes and includes backup copies of the native C libraries for the major Tier 1 platforms below.
 Just drop it in your project and start building your application.

-### Tier 1 Platforms

-This library has full support for the following platforms:

-- Linux x86 and x64, Ubuntu/Debian
-- Microsoft Windows 10 x86 and x64
-- Apple macOS x64

-The C library will build on many of the platforms on which Java is available so support for other operating systems and CPUs is possible but not directly part of this library.
-Patches and help gladly accepted!
+If you want to include the only the minimum, there is a second JAR file with just the classes for Tag.java and its inner classes built by the Gradle build.

 ## Contact and Support